Best Buy Trampolines 2021

 The net is sewn on the inside part of the trampoline so you cannot come in contact with the springs, making it a bit safer for recreational jumping.
 The net itself is 6 feet high.

-While it looks fairly basic, it is well-built and has no obvious quality issues or weak points.
+While it looks fairly basic, it is well-built and has no obvious quality issues or weak points, as most ExacMe trampoline are.
 The bounce is very responsive and the trampoline is a lot of fun.
 It can be left outside without issues as the mat and the safety pads are all made with UV resistant material.

 As the trampoline is 3.1 feet high, the manufacturer provides a free ladder along with the trampoline.
 This is a great addition as ladders can and usually do cost quite a bit.
 The only gripe we had with this trampoline is that the setup and assembly is a nightmare and the useless instructions don’t really help.
 You do get all the required tools and parts, though.
 So with some tinkering, it’s definitely doable and isn’t something you’ll do more than once anyway.

 If you’re patient enough, this can definitely be a great purchase as the price is very fair and the complimentary ladder further helps sweeten the deal.
-An another plus is great weight capacity of 375 lbs., something unheard of for trampolines of this price range.
+Another plus is great weight capacity of 375 lbs, something unheard of in this price range.

 Skywalker Trampolines Trampoline Sports Arena, 15’